alex-gutev/static-dispatch/README.md

    + Constants defined using `DEFCONSTANT`.
    + Macros/Symbol-macros which expand to one of the above.

+The types of the following special forms can also be determined:

+   + `PROGN`

-Otherwise no method is chosen and the generic function call form is left as is.
+If the types of the arguments cannot be determined, no method is chosen and the generic function call form is left as is, which fallbacks to the standard dynamic dispatch.

 Both `EQL` and class specializers are supported. `EQL` methods will only be chosen statically if the argument is one of the following and